How to find the best broadband deals

-Average speeds are around 10 Mbps, but if you’re a long way from the exchange your actual speed could be much lower.
+Average speeds are around 10 Mbps.
+However, if you’re a long way from the exchange, your actual speed could be much lower.

 Most ‘fibre’ customers still get their internet through the copper phone line connected to a green cabinet in the street.

 Providers have focused on upgrading the connections between the exchange and the cabinet with shiny new fibre optic cable.

 Speeds can be anywhere from 20 to 80 Mbps.
 It’s been a long time coming, but Fibre broadband deals are now available to 94% of homes and businesses.